jinyukyo/filesplitor/README.md

 https://github.com/lesserkuma/GBA_MultiMenu
-The latest tools can cut
+Now The latest tools can cut
+Maybe there will be other uses, right